Sicily

 The Aeolian islands boast some of the

-most precious and exclusive places of the Sicilian geography: the pretty
+most precious and exclusive places of Sicilian geography: the pretty

-Lipari, the tranquil and serene Salina, the exclusive and elegant Panarea
+Lipari, the tranquil and serene Salina, the elegant Panarea

-or the volcanic Stromboli immortalized by Roberto Rossellini in the
+or the volcanic Stromboli made famous by Roberto Rossellini in the

 There are a few experiences